-Hey, guys!
-How's everyone doing?
-Today we are talking about what to include in your services and pricing guide - otherwise known as a Client Introduction Packet - for potential clients.
+Today we're talking about what to include in your services and pricing guide - otherwise known as a Client Introduction Packet - for potential clients.

-To show you what should be included in a Client Introduction Packet, I'm going to show you the exact template I use for my clients.
+To show you what should be included in a Services & Pricing Guide, I'm going to share the exact template I use for my clients below -

 You always want to include a cover page to keep things looking professional.
 A nice photo, a summary of what your client will find inside, and your URL will work just fine.
 And then, when your potential client opens up the packet, the first page should be a table of contents - this way, your client can see where they want to go, quickly and easily.

 You'll see that I divide most of my templates up into sections - I think it's easiest for the client this way.
 It's nice to break down the information for them and include all relevant things together.